 anything ever witnessed by modern man.
 A giant chamber filled with

-molten rock and gas had long been growing under the earth, and
+molten rock had long been growing deep underground, and when this

-when this finally exploded to the surface, the results were
+finally exploded to the surface, the results were catastrophic.
+An

-catastrophic.
-A mixture of red-hot gas and volcanic ash poured
+incandescent mixture of volcanic ash and gas poured across the

-across the earth and covered the ground for miles in every
+earth and covered the ground for miles in every direction.
+Finer

-direction.
-Finer ash was deposited up to 500 kilometers (300
+ash was deposited up to 500 kilometers (300 miles) downwind, and

-miles) downwind, and the smallest particles were lofted into the
+the smallest particles were lofted into the stratosphere, dimming